CocoTheOwner/MCOverlay/README.md

 	- [x] Save uuid->player and player->uuid tables between runs
 - [x] Get API token from file
 - [x] Use API token and UUID to retrieve player information from Hypixel API
-- [ ] Teamcolors
-	- Not visible in chat, hard to retrieve.
 - [ ] Selectable statistics in table
 	- [ ] Index score
 	- [ ] Dynamic system showing all